hardik0010/InternHub/README.md

   - Save as draft, preview, and publish options.
 - **Edit Company**:
   - Edit all company details, update JD, eligibility, selection rounds, deadlines, FAQs, and tips.
-  - View and manage drafted and published companies separately.
+  - View and manage drafted, published, and closed companies separately.
-  - Publish drafted companies directly from the dashboard.
-  - View applicant list for each company.
+  - Publish drafted companies, close published companies, and view applicant list for each company.
+- **Company Management Page** (`/admin/companies`):
+  - Table view of all companies with columns: Name, Role, Status, Applicant Count, Actions.
+  - Search by name or role.
+  - Filter by status (Active, Closed, Draft, All).
+  - Edit, Delete, and Close actions for each company.
+  - Export to CSV/Excel (static for now).
+  - Applicant count (static for now, ready for future dynamic update).
 - **Cloudinary Integration**: Secure JD PDF uploads and storage.
 - **MongoDB Atlas**: All data stored securely in the cloud.
 - **JWT Authentication**: Secure admin routes and actions.